Insomnia (1997 film): Critical reception

-The film has been widely praised as a psychological study and "semi-noir."
+The film has been widely praised as a psychological study and work of neo-noir.
 Roger Ebert of the Chicago Sun-Times compared it to Fyodor Dostoyevsky's novel Crime and Punishment.
 For the New York Times, Janet Maslin praised the principal performance by Skarsgård and added that "Mr. Skjoldbjærg's understated, elliptical direction keeps the material dangerous and volatile, with frequent small touches of the unexpected as Engstrom shows increasing signs of strain."

 On Rotten Tomatoes the film has a 95% rating based on reviews from 44 critics.
 The site's consensus states that: "taut and chilly, Insomnia is a solid showcase for Stellan Skarsgård's estimable acting, and a brilliant debut for director Erik Skjoldbjærg."

 Remake

 A remake of the film was directed by Christopher Nolan.
 The film, featuring Al Pacino, Robin Williams, and Hilary Swank, was released in 2002.